Duy-Phuong/react-docs/react-maximilan.md

 Run on browser => ngay lập tức xảy ra trên browser mà không phải đợi server return

+Things happen instantly since they happen in the user's browser.
+We don't have to wait for a server response to get a new page or to render something new.

 Chia thành nhiều components => dễ bảo trì, tái SD, quản lí

 ### 2.1 components-learning-card.pdf.pdf